-15 METHODS FORREDRESSAL OF GRIEVANCES IN EVALUATION
+15. METHODS FOR REDRESSAL OF GRIEVANCES IN EVALUATION

-Students who are not satisfied with the grades awarded in the End Semester Examination of Theory and Embedded Courses (with theory component) for regular and arrear exams can seek redressal as illustrated in Table 11.
+Students who are not satisfied with the grades awarded in the End Semester Examination of Theory and Embedded Courses (with theory component) for regular and arrear exams can seek redressal as illustrated in Table 12

-Table 11 Grievance Redressal Mechanism
+Table 12: Grievance Redressal Mechanism

-Sl.No.
-Redressal Methodology Sought Regular exam Arrear exam 1 Re-totaling Apply for photo copy of answer book Then apply for re-totaling (within 5 days of other) Apply for photo copy of answer book Then apply for re-totaling. declaration of result) 2 Revaluation Apply for photo copy of answer book Then apply for revaluation after course expert recommendation (within 5 days of company) Not permitted declaration of result) 3 Challenge of Evaluation (Figure 3) Apply for photo copy of answer book Then apply for revaluation after course expert recommendation Next apply for challenge of evaluation Apply for photo copy of answer book Then apply for challenge of evaluation after course expert recommendation (within 3 days of ation of revaluation result)
+SI.No.
+Redressal Methodology SI.NO.
+Sought Regular exam Arrear exam 1 Re-totalling Apply for photo copy of answer bookThen apply for re-totalling Apply for photo copy of answer book Then apply for re- totalling.
+2 Revaluation Apply for photo copy of answerbook Then apply for revaluation after course expert recommendation Not permitted 3 Challenge of Evaluation (Figure 4) Apply for photo copy of answer book Then apply for revaluation after course expert recommendation Next apply for challenge of evaluation Apply for photo copy of answer book Then apply for challenge of evaluation after course expert recommendation